 Protecting personal data is a critical aspect of the information system’s design.
 Personal information may be sensitive or critical to personal security and social relations, and thus considered private.
 When setting up administrative information systems, such as social registries, that store and manage personal data, the privacy of those individuals and families must be protected.
 Abiding by personal data protection laws and international standards ensures credibility and builds public trust in the information systems.
 Accordingly, a variety of tools, protocols, and legislation protect this information.
 Ideally, the development of information systems is informed by the legal and regulatory provisions for e-governance.
 International data sharing and personal data protection protocols include the OECD’s Guidelines for Fair Information Practices and Protection of Privacy and Trans-border Flows of Personal Data, and the EU’s Data Protection Directive and the Council of Europe’s Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data.

 Building an integrated information system with protection of personal data is not a simple process.
 The experience of Armenia is a good illustration of it.
 As already discussed in the section on Integrated social service model (Cash+), there is a higher-level policy commitment to achieve integration of cash and services provision in the country, and all relevant programs are managed now by Ministry of Labor and Social Affairs.
 Yet, the ministry operates 12 separate IT systems for social protection.
 In principle, a unique identifier, the Public Service Number for each client allows services to be tracked across program databases and there are mechanisms in place for most programs protecting private individual information.
 On the other hand, “the list of beneficiaries with the amount of benefits paid is available on a public government website, being an attempt to assure transparency of the system, at the same time disseminating personal information of beneficiaries”, (CODI, 2019).
-The mechanisms and procedures to ensure coherence between social protection, health and education sectors is not well established.

 Responses to COVID-19 emergency triggered changes in many social registries.
 One example is Colombia’s social registry, Sistema de Identificación de Potenciales Beneficiarios de Programas Sociales (Sisbén) designed and managed by the National Planning Department (Departamento Nacional de Planeación, DNP) was first introduced in 1995.
 It has since been the main targeting instrument for social programs in Colombia.
 As of March 2020, Sisbén contained validated information for more than 39.4 million people, equivalent to approximately 78 percent of Colombia’s population.
 Despite the challenges faced in maintaining updated and accurate information, Sisbén remains a broadly used instrument and 21 social programs at the national and some local government for targeting their programs.
 However, Sisben relies on census sweeps, gradually losing quality and reliability of information.
 In addition, there are limitations to interoperate with the DRM databases to respond at the time of shocks.
 The country is slowly transitioning towards the consolidation of an integrated Social Registry and in 2020 issued a Presidential Decree launching this initiative.
-The idea is that the social registry will be mandated to keep accurate and up to date socio-economic information on households though on-going process of applications and verification, and will serve to track and evaluate the implementation of social programs.
+The idea is that the social registry will be mandated to keep accurate and up to date socio-economic information on households through on-going process of applications and verification, and will serve to track and evaluate the implementation of social programs.